joshw4288/joshw4288.github.io/_posts/2024-04-27-patient-attrition.md

 ![alt text](/img/posts/table6.jpg)
 ![alt text](/img/posts/wva_plot.jpeg)

 Here we can see the estimated 1 year retention rates across each racial group and again, we can clearly see that white patients have higher retention rates than all other racial categories.
 But what happens if we look at other periods of time?
 For example, looking at the 2-month retention rates we begin to see differences across racial groups.
 In the third table below, we can see that by the third month we do see reliably higher attrition among black patients and other/multiracial patients relative to white patients.
 Finally, we can confirm the pattern we see for asian and white patients at the sixth month mark in the fourth table.
-As a follow-up to all of this I engage in further conversation with subject matter experts at the hospital to understand what possibilities could be causing disparities to arise at the 2-month and 6-month marks and then using the necessary data we can test those hypotheses that we derive from those conversations.
+As a follow-up to all of this I engage in further conversation with subject matter experts in the clinic to understand what possibilities could be causing disparities to arise at the 2-month and 6-month marks and then using the necessary data we can test those hypotheses that we derive from those conversations.

 ```{r}